-Startups: Portugal.
-Learn more about the Lisbon startup scene along with how to become one of the many startups in Portugal with this guide to setting up a company of your own in the Algarve.
+Learn more about the Portuguese startup scene with this guide to starting your own business in Portugal.

-If you’re thinking of starting a business in Portugal or becoming self-employed as a foreign resident, you’ll need to understand the business climate for startups in Portugal, what types of registered company you can set up and what the process is for becoming self-employed.
+If you’re thinking of starting a business in Portugal or becoming self-employed as a foreign resident of Portugal, you’ll need to understand the business climate for startups in Portugal, what types of registered company you can set up, and what the Portuguese business culture is like.

-The level of entrepreneurship in Portugal is still relatively low, but most businesses are small and self-employed.
+The level of entrepreneurship in Portugal is still relatively low, but most businesses are small.
 This means that you might not make as much money as you hoped and you will have to enter into things with a robust business plan.

-This guide explains the process of starting up a business in Portugal, including:
+This guide explains the process of starting up a business in Portugal, including the following:

 - How to start a business